sh4rknado/CTF/Bash-system-1.md

 ### Note :

-  - alias and ewport not working in this case
+  - alias and export not working in this case

 ## Exploit :